Loading

 The global bottle of Stella Artois

-Stella Artois is brewed in Belgium (in the plants at Leuven and Jupille) and the United Kingdom, as well as in other countries.
+Stella Artois is brewed in Belgium (in the plants at Leuven and Jupille), at Samlesbury and Magor in the United Kingdom, as well as in other countries.
 Much of the beer exported from Europe is produced at InBev's brewery in Belgium, and packaged in the Beck's Brewery in Bremen, Germany.
 Stella Artois is also brewed for the Australian market by Lion.
-In the United States, Stella Artois is imported and distributed by Anheuser-Busch.
+In the United States, Stella Artois is brewed and distributed by Anheuser-Busch at its various brewing facilities in the US, beginning in 2021 and before then it was imported.
 For the Hungarian market, Stella Artois is brewed in Bőcs, Hungary, by Borsod Brewery, under licence from InBev.
 For the Canadian market is brewed by Labatt Brewery in Ontario, Canada.

 Stella Artois is available on draught and in several packaged sizes.